mjrotter4445/Belly_Button_Data/README.md

 ### Background & the Process of Development  -write this part next
 In this development, we used **JavaScript** as the primary coding language along with Plotly.js library.
 The combination of the two allows
 Users to not be required to install additional programs, such as  **JavaScript**, on their computers in order to run the code.
-JavaScript enables us to create visualizet in that are attractive, accessible, and interactive,
+JavaScript enables us to create visualizations that are attractive, accessible, and interactive.

 ### Resources
  -  The data for the table is stored in a JavaScript array or list named **samples.json**